1099 Forms

 Tools

-Learn when to issue a 1099-MISC for LLC taxed as a corporation.
+Learn when to issue a 1099-MISC for an LLC taxed as a corporation.
 Understand IRS rules, key exceptions, and how to stay compliant to avoid penalties.

 A penalty will be charged if you fail to issue Form 1099-MISC to the payee within the deadline.
 The penalty amount depends on when you file the correct information return or furnish the correct payee statement.

-Compliance tip: Businesses must keep records of W-9 forms, tax returns and 1099-MISC forms for at least three to four years for audit purposes.
+Compliance tip: Businesses must keep records of W-9 forms, tax returns, and 1099-MISC forms for at least three to four years for audit purposes.

 Here are the few eFiling tips to look for: